racheltsuchiyama/PyBer_Analysis/README.md

 <img width="580" alt="Screen Shot 2021-06-01 at 5 48 48 PM" src="https://user-images.githubusercontent.com/83552696/120407292-b42a8080-c301-11eb-8629-17fad52216be.png">

 Rural cities had the highest average fare per rider and per driver.
 Although urban cities had the highest number of total rides, total drivers, and total fares, they had the lowest fares per ride and driver.
-The average fare per driver of rural cities was much higher than the average of urban cities.
+The largest disparity was between the average fare per driver of rural cities and of urban cities.
+The differences between the average fare per rider of the city types was not as drastic.

 ### Total Fare by City Type